sparkfun/SparkFun_smol_Power_Board_Arduino_Library/README.md

 # SparkFun smôl Power Board AAA Arduino Library

-- This library can be installed through the Arduino Library Manager: please search for **SparkFun smol Power Board AAA**

 [![SparkX smôl Power Board AAA (SPX-18360)]()](https://www.sparkfun.com/products/18360)

 [*SparkX smôl Power Board AAA (SPX-18360)*](https://www.sparkfun.com/products/18360)

+An Arduino library to enable communication with the smôl Power Board AAA.

+This library can be installed through the Arduino Library Manager: please search for **SparkFun smol Power Board AAA**

 ## Repository Contents

 - **/examples** - Example sketches for the library (.ino).
 Run these from the Arduino IDE.
-They demonstrate how to communicate with the Power Board over I<sup>2</sup>C.
 - **/src** - Source files for the library (.cpp, .h).
 - **keywords.txt** - Keywords from this library that will be highlighted in the Arduino IDE.
 - **library.properties** - General library properties for the Arduino package manager.